 g.
 Other records necessary to document compliance with Subpart K of 24 CFR Part 570.)

-Retention of Records: The RDA shall retain all financial records, supporting documents, statistical records, and all other records pertinent to the Agreement for a period of five (5) years.
+Retention of Records: The BBR shall retain all financial records, supporting documents, statistical records, and all other records pertinent to the Agreement for a period of five (5) years.
 The retention period begins on the date of the submission of the City-Parish’s annual performance and evaluation report to HUD in which the activities assisted under the Agreement are reported on for the final time.
 Notwithstanding the above, if there is litigation, claims, audits, negotiations or other actions that involve any of the records cited and that have started before the expiration of the five-year period, then such records must be retained until completion of the actions and resolution of all issues, or the expiration of the five-year period, whichever occurs later.

-Unless requirements are modified or waived by HUD, to the extent applicable the RDA agrees to comply with (a) the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), and implementing regulations at 49 CFR Part 24 and 24 CFR 570.606(b); (b) the requirements of 24 CFR 570.606(c) governing the Residential Anti-displacement and Relocation Assistance Plan under section 104(d) of the HCD Act; and (c) the requirements in 24 CFR 570.606(d) governing optional relocation policies; The RDA shall provide relocation assistance to displaced persons as defined by 24 CFR 570.606 (b) (2) which includes; families, individuals, businesses, non-profit organizations, and farms that are displaced as a direct result of acquisition, rehabilitation, demolition or conversion for a CDBG-assisted project.
-Any Plans shall also require the one-for-one replacement of any occupied or vacant occupiable low/moderate-income housing that is demolished or converted to another use in connection with a CDBG-assisted project.
+Unless requirements are modified or waived by HUD, to the extent applicable the BBR agrees to comply with (a) the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), and implementing regulations at 49 CFR Part 24 and 24 CFR 570.606(b); (b) the requirements of 24 CFR 570.606(c) governing the Residential Anti-displacement and Relocation Assistance Plan under section 104(d) of the HCD Act; and (c) the requirements in 24 CFR 570.606(d) governing optional relocation policies; The BBR shall provide relocation assistance to displaced persons as defined by 24 CFR 570.606 (b) (2) which includes; families, individuals, businesses, non-profit organizations, and farms that are displaced as a direct result of acquisition, rehabilitation, demolition or conversion for a CDBG-assisted project.
+Any Plans shall also require the one-for-one replacement of any occupied or vacant low/moderate-income housing that is demolished or converted to another use in connection with a CDBG-assisted project.

 Prohibited Activity

-The RDA is prohibited from using, and is responsible for its Subcontractors being prohibited from using, the funds provided herein or personnel employed in the administration of the program for political activities, inherently religious activities, lobbying, political patronage, nepotism activities, and supporting either directly or indirectly the enactment, repeal, modification or adoption of any law, regulation or policy at any level of government.
+The BBR is prohibited from using, and is responsible for its Subcontractors being prohibited from using, the funds provided herein or personnel employed in the administration of the program for political activities, inherently religious activities, lobbying, political patronage, nepotism activities, and supporting either directly or indirectly the enactment, repeal, modification or adoption of any law, regulation or policy at any level of government.
 City-Parish will comply with the provision of the Hatch Act (5 U.S.C.
 1501 et seq.), which limits the political activity of employees.

 Labor Standards

-The RDA agrees, to the extent applicable, to comply with the requirements of the Secretary of Labor in accordance with the Davis-Bacon Act as amended, the provisions of Contract Work Hours and Safety Standards Act (40 U.S.C.
+The BBR agrees, to the extent applicable, to comply with the requirements of the Secretary of Labor in accordance with the Davis-Bacon Act as amended, the provisions of Contract Work Hours and Safety Standards Act (40 U.S.C.
 327 et seq.) and all other applicable Federal, state and local laws and regulations pertaining to labor standards insofar as those acts apply to the performance of this Agreement.
-The RDA agrees to comply with the Copeland Anti-Kick Back Act (18 U.S.C.
+The BBR agrees to comply with the Copeland Anti-Kick Back Act (18 U.S.C.
 874 et seq.) and its implementing regulations of the U.S. Department of Labor at 29 CFR Part 5.
-The RDA shall maintain documentation that demonstrates compliance with hour and wage requirements of this part.
+The BBR shall maintain documentation that demonstrates compliance with hour and wage requirements of this part.
 Such documentation shall be made available to the City-Parish for review upon request.